Configuration¶

 In order to specify a parameter in an environment variable, the value

-must not exist in your behat.yml
+must not exist in your behat.php

 Tip